Full report

 The Committee recommends that the State party, including the government of Scotland, adopt all measures necessary to tackle the causes and legacy of forced assimilation faced by Gypsy and Traveller communities and ensure that members of these communities can participate in all initiatives in this regard.”

-Human Rights concerns about the ‘Tinker Experiment’ were also raised by the advisory committee on the Framework Convention for the Protection of National Minorities in 2022, who said: “The Advisory Committee considers that truth and reconciliation processes in the context of past assimilation can contribute to building mutual trust in the long run.”
+Human rights concerns about the 'Tinker Experiment’ were also raised by the advisory committee on the Framework Convention for the Protection of National Minorities in 2022, who said: “The Advisory Committee considers that truth and reconciliation processes in the context of past assimilation can contribute to building mutual trust in the long run.”

-The Scottish Government commissioned research in 2022 to establish the facts surrounding the ‘Tinker Experiment’.
-The findings are expected to be published by the end of 2024.
-Victims have told us they have been excluded from the research and therefore unable to participate in the redress process.
+The Scottish Government commissioned research in 2022 to establish the facts surrounding the Tinker Experiment.
+Over the course of this work victims of the experiment told us they had been excluded from this research and therefore unable to participate in the redress process.
+This research findings were published in June 2025, alongside the apology.